 The actual list of work orders is verified: priorities are set; orders related to food safety aspects are processed with a high priority, backlog is limited, and all orders are scheduled.

 KPI's maintenance are defined and the trends are developing favourably.
-There was a project for the maintenance department past year on 5S in the workshop, which is closed.

 Daily team huddle with the technician.
 Feedback about daily maintenance works and breaks downs in the Tier 1 meeting.